TeBossIzHere/WorkoutTracker/README.md

 # Getting Started

   1. Begin workout by clicking "START WORKOUT"
-    a.
-Button will turn green.
+    - Button will turn green.
-    b.
-Workout Data will now display start workout time.
+    - Workout Data will now display start workout time.

   2. Begin rest by clicking "START REST"
-    a.
-Button will turn green.
+    - Button will turn green.
-    b.
-Rest Data will now display start of rest time.
+    - Rest Data will now display start of rest time.

   3. End workout by re-clicking "STOP WORKOUT"
     a.
 Button will Turn Red.